Best Indoor Floor Plants

 Fishtail Palm

-For an effortless tropical island feel to any living space, there is no better plant than a Fishtail Palm tree.
-The leaves of the Fishtail palm tree have jagged-edges that resemble fins and fishtails, hence the name. if you are looking for something with an exclusive profile, this plant will best suit your fancy.
+There is no better plant than a Fishtail Palm tree for an effortless tropical island feel to any living space.
+The leaves of the Fishtail palm tree have jagged edges that resemble fins and fishtails, hence the name.
+If you are looking for something with an exclusive profile, this plant will best suit your fancy.

 Light:

-• Can survive on full to moderate sunlight and make an ideal indoor plant because of their ability to grow with only partial sun exposure.
+• Can survive on full to moderate sunlight and make an ideal indoor plant because of its ability to grow with only partial sun exposure.

 • Indirect sunlight exposure is best for this plant to grow in the best living conditions.